Rabbid76/graphics-snippets/example/python/navigation_glm/example_python_naviagtion_glm.md

                # x, y lower bottom origin of the viewport rectangle
                # w, h width and height of the viewport rectangle
-cursor_pos     # (x, y) window position of the cursor (mouse)
+cursor_pos     # (x, y) window position of the cursor (mouse) cursor_depth   # representative depth at the current cursor position

 width  = vp_rect[2]
 height = vp_rect[3]